Yellow 6158 metres, CR74.1/141

 The golfing terrain changes quickly and golf carts are popular as there are steep climbs between greens and tees, notably on the front nine.

 Southern Turf Management has made significant improvements in the last year to several holes on both nines to improve their playability and enjoyment.
 More bail-out areas have been created for higher handicaps.
 These include those at the back-to-back par 5s, the sixth and seventh, where water hazards come into play, and the par-4 second.
 On the back nine the 11th green has been enlarged, the fairway drainage improved on the 12th, and the awkward 13th has undergone changes to widen the landing area off the tee.
-The par-4 14th, highest hole on the property, looks better with new fairway bunkers in place.
+The par-4 14th, highest hole on the property, called Windy, looks better with new fairway bunkers in place.

 64 by Jbe Kruger, 2009 SAA Pro-Am Invitational